SkynetLabs/skynet-kernel/README.md

 ## TODO: Bootloader Roadmap (Remove once completed)

++ Need a specification for the file that loads the user's portal preferences.
+  This file should be encrypted and padded.

++ We should add a version number for loading the user's kernel. v1 means the kernel is not encrypted, v2 means the kernel is encrypted.
+Higher versions can be used to indicate that the browser extension is not safe and needs to be updated.

++ Modify the set of default portals.
+Since the user is creating a seed when they first use the kernel, we should be able to support free signup-required portals.

 + The registry lookup needs to change the method of signature verification if the type is set to '2', we can't blindly assume the portal is malicious just because a registry entry is type 2.

-+ There is no spec for what the Skynet file should look like to instruct the kernel of the user's portal preferences, we need to build one.
-Might make sense to wait to do this until we have support for setting the user's preferred portals in the kernel proper.
-The design I'm leaning towards is to just use a generic json object, so that the full kernel can insert more fields and basically entirely ignore the bootstrap ones.

-+ We should add encryption to the user's portal preferences.
-Default kernel should not be encrypted but we should expect to have to try to decrypt whatever kernel the user actually has in place, we'll let the kernel worry about encrypting it.

-+ We should consider adding encryption to the user's choice of kernel.
-The downside of encrypting the user's choice of kernel is that the user won't instantly get the latest updates from the developer, but perhaps this is okay anyway, because we might want some sort of governance process around the idea of shipping new updates.
-If we do this, we'll need to add the ability to upload to the bootloader, because the bootloader will need to upload an encrypted kernel for the user.

-+ Modify the set of default portals.

-+ In the extension, check localStorage for the user's kernel to avoid having to download it.
-We may want to include some sort of date alongside the kernel so we know whether we should check for updates.
++ Try to find some solution (perhaps using content scripts) to allow skynet pages to talk to the kernel through the background script rather than needing to open an iframe to the kernel themselves.
+This is a performance boost.
+At the very worst, we could have the kernel be a shim that forwards messages to the background script.
+Though... this may not be good for parallelism.
+Maybe the way forward is to let the app choose between talking to a dedicated kernel instance and the background script.
+Or maybe the dedicated kernel can make the call.

 + Remove the downloadV1Skylink function in the extension.
 Currently it is used by several of the modules, so we can't delete it until the modules are